 Space Planning

-Techniques for organizing interior spaces to optimize function, flow, and human comfort.
+Guides the strategic organization of interior spaces to optimize function, circulation, and human

 Core Philosophy